 Possessions could be extremely limited when Kentucky faces Vanderbilt

-In Kentucky’s victory over Ole Miss, a ball-control offense got off 72 snaps in 10 non-kneel possessions scoring 20 points.
+In Kentucky’s victory over Ole Miss, a ball control offense got off 72 snaps in 10 non-kneel possessions scoring 20 points.
 The Wildcats were only 7-of-19 on third/fourth down but won in some key situations.
 The upset was made possible due to UK keeping the high-octane Ole Miss offense off the field.

-Vanderbilt head coach Clark Lea and Kentucky head coach Mark Stoops both wanted to play a specific brand of football.
+Vanderbilt head coach Clark Lea and Kentucky head coach Mark Stoops both want to play a specific brand of football.
 That could create a very short game if defenses do not win on third and fourth down.

 “I think it’s important as a team with the way we our methodical as well with the possessions and the way we drive on offense and the way they do it,” Stoops told the media on Monday.
 “Obviously, we’re both searching for explosive plays off of what we do.
 We’re looking for explosive plays.”